NotNotQuinn/supibot-visual-debugger/src/lib/js/supibot-browser/README.md

 Each file in this folder should start with a comment listing where the code is from, a permalink to the commit, and what _specifically_ was changed about the code, if anything.

+Using `@edited` and `@/edited` is also good idea to note specifically what code has been touched, and what hasn't.
+This is all based on the idea that someone may need to update this with 1y+ of changes at once.

 Example: `Command.ts`
 ```ts
 /*